KALTCHUK/Z80_Modular_Computer/readme.md

 ## License *** terms under construction *** ##

 ## Overview ##
+Two years ago I was searching for some ICs in my component drawers and came across a Z80 CPU and an Intel 8251 USART.
+I had an instant flashback and remembered my first contact with a microprocessor back in 1982.
+It was a Z80.
+After a few minutes of nostalgia I decided to make good use of these components and build a computer.

+Of course I couldn't avoid thinking about this "new project" with my Systems Engineer mindset.
+So, I established a few initial goals:

+- This project is a hobby, so it has to be fun.
+It should use mainly technologies available in the 1980's.
+The computer has to run commercial software.
+The architecture should be modular allowing for new cards with specific functions.
+It also had to be a hardware/software development platform for students, hobbyists and enthusiasts.

+After some research I decided to design the hardware fully compatible with CP/M 2.2.

+One and a half years after I finally had my wire wrapped computer running CP/M. I could write programs using WordStar and compile them with a BDS C compiler or Microsoft Basic compiler.
+It was fun, exciting and challenging.
+After that, I decided it was time to turn the prototype into a finished product.

+It's gratifying to see that in two years, alone, I was able to transform an idea into a commercial product.

+Ricardo Kaltchuk
+Ashdod, october 2021.

-The content of this repo is a small portion of the knowledge of two years developing the Proton Z80 Modular Computer.
+The content of this repo is a small portion of the knowledge gathered during these two years developing the Proton Z80 Modular Computer.
 Most of the information and results are in my logbook - a notebook (paper, not a computer), where I write everything before executing.
 During this period, I was the system engineer, hardware engineer, software engineer and project manager. why did it take me so long to complete this project?
 Because it's a weekend hobby and also because sometimes I had to wait many weeks to receive some components and PCBs.

 ## About the final product. ##